About Our Chapter

 In 1994, the Association name was changed to Information Systems Audit and Control Association (ISACA).
 Today, ISACA is a worldwide organization with over 200 chapters and the New York Metropolitan Chapter has grown to be one of the largest ISACA chapters in the world.

-Our Membership: The New York Metropolitan Chapter has over 4,020 members, from the information systems audit/assurance, information security, IT risk management, and governance professions.
+Our Membership: The New York Metropolitan Chapter has over 3,937 members, from the information systems audit/assurance, information security, IT risk management, and governance professions.
 Our members represent a wide array of industries including financial services, accounting and consulting, legal services, education, entertainment, health care, retail, public utilities, and government/regulatory entities – and hold positions ranging from entry level staff to senior management.
 Our members constantly enhance their skills and expand their professional credentials by obtaining certifications.
-As a group, our members hold over 3,000 ISACA certifications comprising approximately 2,089 CISA, 689 CRISC, 709 CISM, and 160 CGEIT.
-Of ISACA’s new cutting-edge Cybersecurity Nexus (CSX) certifications, to date over 20 Chapter members have received the CSX Fundamentals Certificate.
+As a group, our members hold over 3,000 ISACA certifications comprising approximately 1,968 CISA, 669 CRISC, 764 CISM, and 134 CGEIT.
+Of ISACA’s new cutting-edge Cybersecurity Nexus (CSX) certifications 75 CSX-Fundamentals, 7 CSX-P , 418 CDPSE, and 24 Cybersecurity Audit, have received the Cybersecurity Certificate.

-We currently have ten standing committees: Academic, Audit, Bylaws, Certification, Corporate Relations, Education, Finance, Membership, Strategic Planning, and Technology.
+We currently have eighteen standing committees: Academic, Audit, Bylaws, Certification, Corporate Relations, Education, Finance, Membership, Strategic Planning, Administration, Nominating, Conferences, Risk Compliance & Legal, Emerging Professional, She Leads Tech, Information & Communication, Wasserman and Technology.
 The objectives of these ten standing committees, and other ad hoc committees, are described on the right.
 Contact information is included for your convenience for public-facing committees.
-Members are encouraged to contact the Membership Committee Chair at firstname.lastname@example.org
+Members are encouraged to contact the Membership Committee Chair at email@example.com

 or the Chapter President at firstname.lastname@example.org if you have questions or comments.